 Waiver Duration - Search waivers are made for a specific duration.
 The duration may be a specific period of time (e.g., 12 months or one quarter/semester), or the duration can be tied to the attributes of a specific academic appointment and its renewals (e.g., title series or location/laboratory).
-The duration is dependent upon the circumstances and the category of search waiver, as described below.
+The duration is dependent upon the circumstances and the category of search waiver, as described below (there may be other factors that limit the duration, such as the availability of funds, in the case of some titles).
 An appointment cannot continue beyond the end of the waiver duration; at that time, a search must be conducted.

 Waiver of Indefinite Duration - In certain categories, the duration of a search waiver for an individual may be tied to the appointment title series or another specific attribute that may be continuous in nature.
 Such waivers are of indefinite duration in that there is no set, definite end date and no requirement to conduct a search at a later date.
 The waiver remains in effect as long as the individual meets the set criteria of the waiver and of the position held.